 For example, a Woodchopper is no longer merely a Woodchopper…

-During a PYRAFIT session the Woodchopper mimics the act of picking up his 3 year old and lifting her out of danger, picking her up, lifting her out of danger, picking up, lifting out..
-You’ll do this up to 52 times in a typical session (if its on your program that week) because these are the kind of real-life challenges our bodies face on a daily basis.
+During our PYRAFIT sessions, the Woodchopper mimics the act of picking up his 3-year-old and lifting her out of danger, picking her up, lifting her out of danger, picking up, lifting out… You’ll do this up to 52 times in a typical session (if it’s in your program that week) because these are the kind of real-life challenges our bodies face on a daily basis.

 Here, optimum functionality is our primary motive for fitness training.

 Tone and rapid fat loss are a direct and logical consequence of good functional fitness training, as are the following bullet points: